facebook/react-native/docs/GettingStarted.md

 > The SDK Manager can also be found within the Android Studio "Preferences" menu, under **Appearance & Behavior** → **System Settings** → **Android SDK**.

-Select "SDK Platforms" tab from within the SDK Manager, then check the box next to "Show Package Details" in the bottom right corner.
+Select the "SDK Platforms" tab from within the SDK Manager, then check the box next to "Show Package Details" in the bottom right corner.
 Look for and expand the `Android 6.0 (Marshmallow)` entry, then make sure the following items are all checked:

 - `Google APIs`
 - `Android SDK Platform 23`